-Find the train timetable for the Rhaetian Railway (Rhätische Bahn) here - https://www.rhb.ch/en/home
+If you wish to cut the day short, you can take the train from Cavaglia down to Poschiavo.
+Find the train time table for the Rhaetian Railway (Rhätische Bahn) here - https://www.rhb.ch/en/home

 Such is the way of Alpine hiking, that you need to be prepared for all seasons and weathers; sturdy hiking boots, warm clothes and a waterproof/wind-break layer are all required, as is plenty of sun-cream and a healthy respect for the sun.

 Walking poles will be a big advantage on some of these ascents and descents.